mspencerchapman/Prolonged_persistence_of_DNA_lesions/README.md

 # Notes on specific stages of data generation

-## 01 Running the core algorithm
+## 01_Running the core algorithm
-sdf
+This includes the core analysis script 'Detect_persistent_lesions.R' which is designed to be set off via the command line.
+There are several options to point to the necessary input files, and flags to force re-analysis, remove duplicates, and to include a dummy ancestral branch (should be used if there is such a branch in the provided tree).
+The file Setting_off_persistent_lesion_analysis.sh contains the code to set off the analysis script for the different datasets in the study.
+If trying to run on your own data you may need to edit the script to account for the format of your data.

-## 02 Phasing and LOH analysis
+## 02_Phasing and LOH analysis
-The scripts provided here allow this to be re-run locally, or better, on a compute farm with parallel computing capability.
-All input data & scripts are provided.
+The scripts provided here show how the phasing and LOH analyses were performed.
+There is a core phasing script underlying this - this is run in julia and will require considerable tweaking to get functioning locally as there are multiple fixed file paths.

 ## 03 Comipiling fitered mutation list
 This is a single script that takes the data from the previous two stages, as well as a comprehensive list of sample metadata to generate the final set of data objects for all downstream analyses.